-Unfortunately, also a lot of people hate cats and do unspeakable things to them (Read about my struggle with neighbors and trap and neutering HERE).
-So as they got older, I couldn’t take keeping them inside any any longer.
-I felt so bad about them never laying in the sun, breathing the fresh air, watching birds, squirrels and butterflies.
+Unfortunately, also a lot of people hate cats and do unspeakable things to them (Read about my struggle with neighbors and trap and neutering).
+So as they got older, I couldn’t take keeping them inside any longer.
+I felt so bad about them never laying in the sun, breathing the fresh air, and watching birds, squirrels, and butterflies.
 So I started to think.
 After searching the net I saw that there are several professionally made outdoor cat cages and structures.
-There were also some home made ones.
+There were also some homemade ones.
 And I started to wonder if I would be able to do the same in our small neighborhood without it sticking out like a sore thumb.

-It’s not the prettiest design decision to have a chicken wired cat enclosure in your back yard and I’m sure a lot of my neighbors thought that I had finally lost it.
+It’s not the prettiest design decision to have a chicken-wired cat enclosure in your backyard and I’m sure a lot of my neighbors thought that I had finally lost it.
 I certainly got enough questions about what the heck I was doing now in our backyard (you can see more of our garden here).
 It took me pretty long to come up with the exact plans and materials on how I was going to build the enclosure.

-On the right you can see the cat window in our old living room.
+On the right, you can see the cat window in our old living room.

 I built these support brackets for the tunnel with decking hardware and various pieces of wood.

-List of most of the supplies I used to build my Easy DIY Cat Enclosure:
+List of most supplies used

-- galvanized mesh
+- galvanized mesh or chicken wire

 - pressure treated wood